-In common with other financial institutions, Unity's financial performance continues to be impacted by the broader regulatory, economic and political environment; including the continuing uncertainties of the Brexit process.
+In common with other financial institutions, Unity's financial performance continues to be impacted by the broader regulatory, economic and political environment; including the continuing uncertainties of COVID-19.
 Bank of England base rates remain at historical lows.
-The economic environment in 2020 may be challenging but having taken steps in recent years, to strengthen the financial resilience of the Bank, the Board is confident that it can achieve its future growth plans.
+The economic environment in 2021 may be challenging but having taken steps in recent years, to strengthen the financial resilience of the Bank, the Board is confident that it can achieve its future growth plans.